lavyarocket/slackbot-sanctions-updater/README.md

 ### 1️⃣ Scheduled Fetching & Slack Notification

-- 🕒 Triggered 3× daily
+- 🕒 Triggered 3× daily or can be triggered manually by `/trigger` in Slack
 - 📥 Downloads new SDN list → compares with previous → saves to S3
 - 📢 Posts summary + stats + chart to Slack